harp-tech/protocol/BinaryProtocol-8bit.md

 The Harp Binary Protocol SHOULD be used for all exchanges between a **Controller** and a **Device**.
 The Controller is typically a computer, or a server.
 The Device is typically a data acquisition or actuator microcontroller.

-Exchanges of data using the protocol are based on messages addressed to specific registers, as defined in the [Device Interface](Device.md#device-interface), and are used to implement two main messaging patterns between Controller and Device:
+Exchanges of data using the protocol are based on messages addressed to specific registers, as defined in the [Device Interface](Device.md#device-interface).

-* **Request-Reply**: The Controller sends a message to the Device requesting to read or write register contents.
-The Device replies with a message back to the Controller containing the updated register contents.
-* **Event Stream**: The Device sends event messages to the Controller reporting the contents of specific registers, whenever an external or internal event of interest happens.

-Best practices and guidelines on implementing these patterns are described in the [Messaging Patterns](#messaging-patterns) section.

 > [!NOTE]
 >